marfarma/wordpress-seo/readme.txt

 	* Custom post type and custom taxonomy support.
 	* No static files are generated, so no delays when publishing posts.
 * .htaccess and robots.txt editor.
+* Import and export functionality: save your default SEO settings and import them on every (new) site!
 * Basic import functionality for HeadSpace2 and All in One SEO.

+Be sure to also check out the [News SEO module](http://yoast.com/wordpress/seo/news-seo/) if you need Google News Sitemaps!

 == Installation ==